 Over the years, through its research in social work, MSS Institute of Social work has made consistent contributions and widely acknowledged at public sector as well as civil society organization.
 The present research study is a two year Major Research Project initiated in the year 2020 to understand the Rights, Issues and challenges of the Tribal and Other Traditional Dwellers in Protected Areas in India.
-Officiating Principal Dr. Keshav Walke is the Director of the Research Project.
+The Director of the Research Project is Dr. Keshav Walke, Officiating principal of Matru Sewa Sangh Institute of Social Work.

-Amount Sponsored & Agency: 40.0 Lakh from Ministry of Tribal Affairs (MoTA), Government of India.
+Sponsor: Ministry of Tribal Affairs (MoTA), Government Of India.

 The objectives of the Research study: